Definition schema reference

 "children": []

 }Only whitelisted SVG elements are allowed (e.g. circle, path, g, rect, text, defs, filter, linearGradient, radialGradient, etc.).
-Elements like script, foreignObject, and event handlers are blocked for security.
+Elements like script, foreignObject, and a are blocked for security.

 Renders raw text inside an SVG element.
 Supports variable references.